dac067/dac067.github.io/about.md

 Here is an incomplete collection of projects I've completed since 2011. <br><br>

-I am currently a 5th year Electrical Engineering major at UC San Diego.
+I recently graduated from UC San Diego with a major Electrical Engineering and a concentration in power electronics.
 My goal is to combine electronics, 3d printing, and woodworking to make neat projects.

 <br>
 <br>